jhordyess/fastify-ts-starter/README.md

 # Fastify TypeScript Starter

-This is a starter project for building a backend application using Fastify with TypeScript.
+This is a starter project for building a backend application using Fastify, TypeScript and Webpack.

 ## Features